Simacoder/data-phandas-outbreak-challenge/README.md

    - Tuning hyperparameters to optimize model performance.

 4. **Evaluation:**
-   - Using metrics such as [Insert Metric(s)] to assess model accuracy and reliability.
+   - Using metrics such as Mean Absolute Error  to assess model accuracy and reliability.

 5. **Deployment:**
    - Packaging the final solution for easy submission and potential real-world applications.